yuanbei/Nars-Wiki/Non-Axiomatic-Logic-(NAL),-Logic-behind-OpenNARS.md

-There are 9 levels of Narsese Grammar levels that correspond to NARS Logic Levels (NAL).
-The higher the level the more complex is the grammar and the logic.
-In general levels can be divided into two (2) groups: First-Order Statements (Levels 1-4) and Higher Order Statements (Level 5-9)
+OpenNARS operates on logic layers called NALs, there are nine NAL levels (NALs 1-9).
+NAL levels are added one by one each of which expands the features and capabilities of a previous layer including the [grammar](https://github.com/opennars/opennars/wiki/Narsese-Grammar,-Language-of-OpenNARS), inference rules and [truth functions](https://github.com/opennars/opennars/wiki/Truth-Functions).
+This article introduces each level and briefly describes its features.

+In general nine NALs level are divided in **First-Order Inference (NALs 1-4)** and **Higher-Order Inferences (NALs 5-9)**

+##First-Order Inference (NALs 1-4)